1993 TOPPS SERIES 2 BASEBALL CARDS

 Beyond player cards, Topps also included a few team cards and manager cards to round out the 100 card checklist.
 Notable manager cards featured in the ’93 Topps 2 set were Leyland of the Pirates and Torborg of the White Sox.
 Topps produced team cards highlighting the Phillies, Yankees, and Diamondbacks squads rounding out postseason hopeful roster lineups for collectors.
 They provided a visual reference of contending teams for fans during the heat of the summer pennant races.

-Read also: VALUE OF BASEBALL CARDS 1980
+Read also: BASEBALL CARDS CENTURY

 The 1993 Topps Series 2 baseball card set gave collectors the opportunity to stay updated on all the latest player moves and debuts from that MLB season.
 Rookies, veterans, stars and role players were all represented capturing the action from mid-summer into fall.
 Especially with valuable rookie cards or traded player debuts, the Series 2 issue remains a fun and important piece in completing a full ’93 Topps baseball card collection or for investment purposes decades later.
 It allowed fans and young collectors to continuously build their rosters as the season progressed that year.